PierreFoucault/SequentialExtraction/README.md

-Thsi repositoy present the R code used for the following article:
+This repositoy present the R code used for the following article:

 "Multi-omics analyses from a single sample: prior metabolite extraction does not alter the 16S rRNA-based characterization of prokaryotic community in a diversity of sample types"